 Those of us who care deeply about the precarious situation we see our species in at this time need to wrestle with these questions and issues if we are to have any chance of dealing with what is really real.
-As my teacher never tires of reminding us, “this is why it is called relative truth.”
-As tempting as it might be to cocoon ourselves in dogmatic certainty, the only actions that will effectively relieve suffering are those that are grounded in the reality of the situations we are confronting.
+As tempting as it might be to cocoon ourselves in our own personal dogmatic certainty, the only actions that will effectively relieve suffering are those that are grounded in the reality of the situations we are confronting.
 Acting from habitual delusions robs us of the potential power we do have.
 Failing to recognize the full spectrum of freedom in the space of our choices restricts and limits the responses we believe are available to us, just at the time when a great dissensus is most sorely needed.

 Consider an example that might be relevant for many readers, if not now than perhaps will be in the not too distant future.
 Consider a confrontation between a group of desperately hungry individuals and another group with access to food stuffs.
 Ask yourselves how many options might be viable?
 Remember this is an exercise about the real world so the TV and movie solutions are unlikely to have much actual value.
 In other words, while blowing away one of the groups with guns blazing is one possibility it should not exhaust all your options.

 Which leads to the other point I wanted to tease out of our examination of our expectations about tomorrow.
 Real violence is not sexy.
 It inevitably includes an aspect of pathos, an element of the pathetic.
 The American culture might be the most removed from actual acts of violence, sickness and death of any people in the long history of peoples on earth, while simultaneously being surrounded by more images of choreographed, fake violence through ‘action’ movies and TV than any other peoples as well.
 When considering the freedom of choice around realistic actions to be taken in response to the crisis of our times, our being aware of this unprecedented manipulation of our fears is a necessary ingredient.
 The flip side of this violent hero worship also needs to be critically assessed.
-The flip side is hero worshiping loving saviors.
-These are the heroes that set everything right with the world.
-We encounter them in countless sit-coms and romantic dramas.
-The danger here was expressed beautifully by Cathy M. on the Archdruid’s blog in a comment about how one person refusing to rape will not stop rape worldwide, “our hero culture has convinced most people that if we can only be heroic enough, we can end suffering.”
-Between the heroes with guns blazing and the heroes saving everyone from all suffering we as a people seeking to wisely nurture compassion need to make a middle way.
-We need to find a realistic way forward that is expressed in the day to day choices of our lives.
+The flip side is hero worship of perfect, loving saviors.
+These are the heroes that set everything right with the world by promising to end all suffering.
+We encounter them in countless sit-coms and romantic dramas; getting married to the kind, sexy billionaire is one type.
+Between the heroes with guns blazing and the heroes saving everyone from all suffering, we as a people seeking to wisely nurture compassion need to make a middle way.
+We need to find a realistic way forward that can be expressed in the day to day choices of our lives.

 A few minutes thought should quickly show how those generalizations about absolutes we adore are really not sufficient for dealing with a question like this about the allocation of food.
 It all depends on the details of the circumstances.
 What if the hungry party consists of a pregnant woman or two with children in tow?
 Might the wise move be different than if it were say, a biker gang?
 Or what if it was a gang but you were fairly certain further gangs could be expected to show up soon?

 When I laid out the scenario did your mind immediately go to some sort of Mad Max, post-apocalyptic environment?
 What I had in mind was actually the United States as it is right now.
-There are plenty of urban areas that are food deserts where people live surrounded by only fast food and liquor dispensers, where they would need to travel miles and miles to access any truly nutritious food.
+There are plenty of urban areas that are food deserts (pdf) where people live surrounded by only fast food and liquor dispensers and need to travel many miles to access any truly nutritious food.
 There are plenty of places where desperate poverty lives side-by-side with such food luxury it is hard for most of us to even imagine, like the $25,000 Frozen Haute Chocolate dessert.